The Golden Rules of Email Etiquette

-Always fill in the subject box to let your recipient know what the email is about and so it doesn’t end up in the spam folder or being deleted without being read.
-Avoid both all capitals or all lower-case.
-Don’t use bold either, as anything like this could be mistaken as spam.
+Always fill in the subject box to let your recipient know what the email is about, so it doesn’t end up in the spam folder or deleted without being read.
+Punctuate properly with capital letters in the right places.
+Don’t use bold, as it can be mistaken as spam.

 Be Clear and Polite

 Always be clear and polite.
 Make sure your message is easily understood.
 If you’re in any doubt, ask a colleague to have a look.
 If anything seems unclear they will probably spot it.

 Don’t include emoticons, smiley faces, exclamation marks or question marks to make a point.
 Similarly don’t use slang in the way you might when sending a text message, like ‘cu l8r’ instead of see you later.
 You may think it makes you come across as cute or quirky but in the world of business you won’t be taken seriously.
 Double check for spelling and grammatical errors.

 Make sure you’re sending your email to the right person.
 Hitting the ‘reply to all’ button is rarely necessary, so think carefully about who needs to read your email, before you send it.
 Respect the privacy of other recipients and use the bcc (blind copy button) if needed.

 Sending attachments should only be done when it has been discussed and agreed beforehand.
 Some companies automatically delete any emails with attachments if they are not expecting them.
 It’s a precaution as this is often how a virus gets into the computer system.

 All of the above rules still apply, even when sending to a colleague who is working for the same company as yourself.

 It may be tempting to send non work related messages to colleagues you are friendly with but, again this will be viewed as unprofessional and could even lead to disciplinary action if the company feel you are wasting valuable work time.